Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 - Traveling soon?
 Check out my travel resources page!
 This list of travel accessories can also be useful!

 - Wanna go to Cambodia?
-You’ll need a visa but don’t worry, you’ll get it on arrival, either if you come by plane or overland.
+Here’s a complete guide to visa for Cambodia.
+You’ll probably need a visa but don’t worry, you’ll get it on arrival, either if you come by plane or overland.
 Officially the visa costs 30$, but as I said in the article, sometimes they inflate the price to take their commission.
 With the visa, you can stay up to 30 days in Cambodia.

 - Do not go to Cambodia without a travel insurance!
 Here’s why you should buy travel insurance!